gethop-dev/pubsub/README.md

 user>
 ```

 Again, we are going to play the roles of both the publisher and the consumer in the same sample code.
 So we need to define a consuming callback function.
-In this particular example we are interested in some message metada, namely the routing key value, and the content type of the message:
+In this particular example we are interested in some message metadata, namely the routing key value, and the content type of the message:

 ``` clojure
 user> (defn consuming-callback [channel metadata ^bytes received-payload]